Environmental Clearance: April 2019

 Final Design: April 2019

-Limits: State Route 79 to City of 1 mile South of State Route 60
+Limits: State Route 79 to 1 mile South of State Route 60

 Length: Approximately 9 miles

 Communities: Gilman Hot Springs, Laborde Canyon, Eden Hot Springs, Jack Rabit Trail, Badlands

 ☎ Project CONTACT

 Jose Arballo Jr.